ResourceDataInc/Simpler.Data/README.md

 ### Connecting to a Databaase

-`Db.Connect()` will create and return an open instance of `System.Data.IDbConnection` using the given connection name.
-Simpler will search the configuration file for a `connectionString` entry that matches the given connection name, and use it along with `System.Data.Common.DbProviderFactories` to create and open the connection.
+`Db.Connect()` will create and return an open instance of `System.Data.IDbConnection` using `System.Data.Common.DbProviderFactories` and the given connection name.
+The application's configuration file must have a `connectionString` entry that matches the given connection name.

 >Use of `Db.Connect` is optional.
 The rest of the API methods take an `IDbConnection` as the first parameter so connections can come from anywhere.